AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/comma2.md

 The goal submitted to the Prolog shell consists of two subgoals

-- lucky(Who, What)
+- `lucky(Who, What)`

-- boss(Who, Boss)
+- `boss(Who, Boss)`

-The subgoals are connected together by using the ', ' predicate.
+The subgoals are connected together by using the `','` connective.
 In the next example, the first subgoal fails, so the second subgoal is not executed :

 ```
-?- fail,write('Help,I''mstuckinanexample'),nl.
+?- fail,write('Help, I am stuck in an example'),nl.
 no.
 ```

 The following shows that ', ' works the same in call/1 :

 ```
-?- call((fail,write('Help,I''mstuckinanexample'),nl)).
+?- call((fail,write('Help, I am stuck in an example'),nl)).
 no.
 ```